Hritikraj8804/KodeKloud_Engineer/Linux_1/01_Create_a_user.md

 To check if the user "jim" was created successfully, you can use the following command: `id jim`

 Running this command will display information about the user "jim", including the UID, GID (group ID), and the groups the user belongs to.
-If the user was created successfully, you will see output similar to the following:
+If the user was created successfully.